 WVU Theatre & Dance at the FREDDY© Awards

-WVU Theatre & Dance is excited to be able to offer two scholarships at this year’s FREDDY© Awards!
-The awards we will be presenting are renewable scholarships, equivalent to the university tuition for students interested in enrolling in WVU School of Theatre and Dance in the Fall of 2017 as Musical Theatre and Design & Technology majors.
-Those currently in their junior year are encouraged to apply and audition with us on Saturday May 20th.
+WVU Theatre & Dance is excited to return to this year’s FREDDY© Awards!
+The award presented will provide a scholarship from WVU and the School of Theatre Dance equivalent to the cost of university tuition.
+The award is renewable over 8 semesters of study.
+Students interested in enrolling in WVU School of Theatre and Dance in the Fall of 2019 as Musical Theatre or Design & Technology majors are encouraged to apply and audition/Interview with us on Tuesday May 22nd.

 The audition will explore your abilities in Theatre, Music and Dance.
 Therefore